Climate Change Simulation

 1. Introduce your country's overall profile.
 What energy sources does your country use?
 How is it affected by climate change?
 What policies is your country trying to implement to combat climate change?

-2. After having played the simulation, what are the top 3 most important policies in your strategy?
+2. After playing the simulation, what are your strategy's top 3 most important policies?
 (For example, the most important sliders that you moved).

 4. After examining the IPCC's Shared Socio-economic Pathways (SSPs), which scenario do you think your country will most likely follow?